-Turner's ability to score from the wing position was missed.
-In the swingman's absence, Elliot Wil liams got his first career start.
+Turner and his team-leading 19.3 points-per-game average were sidelined due to right knee soreness.
+In the swingman's absence, Elliot Williams got his first career start.
 The 6-foot-5 guard, who signed with the Sixers on Nov.
 20, struggled.
-He finished with zero points while missing all five of his shots, including three from three-point range.
+He finished with zero points while missing all five of his shot attempts, including three from three-point range.

 Young, Carter-Williams, and Wroten tried to take up the slack.

 Young had a game-high 30 points and 10 rebounds.
 The power forward made 4 of 7 three-pointers.
-Carter-Williams, the rookie point guard, finished with 27 points, 6 rebounds, 6 assists, 4 steals, and 5 turnovers.
-Wroten, a backup point guard who also saw action alongside Carter-Williams, added 22 points.
+Carter-Williams, the rookie point guard, finished 27 points, 6 rebounds, and 6 assists.
+Wroten added 22 points from his backup point guard spot.

 Turner sat out Saturday morning's shootaround.
-At the time, Brown said the fourth-year veteran would play against the Suns.
+At the time, coach Brett Brown said the fourth-year veteran would play against the Suns.